morpframework/morpcc/docs/contenttype.rst

 Content type schema in MorpCC is defined through new python 3.7 `dataclass library <https://docs.python.org/3/library/dataclasses.html>`_.

+Schema in MorpCC/MorpFW is used for:

+* data validation of JSON data on create/update REST API
-Schema in MorpCC/MorpFW is primarily used for data validation of JSON/dictionary data that is used to create a new instance of content type.
+* data validation on dictionary that is used to create a new instance of content type.
+* generating JSON schema for publishing in REST API
+* generating forms for MorpCC UI

 When defining a schema, it is good that you inherit from ``morpfw.Schema`` as it defines the core metadata required for correct function of the framework.